xjc-kk/xjc-kk.github.io/README.md

 ### About Me

 Hi, I’m **Jincheng Xu**, a master student majoring in Computer Science at Columbia University.
-I graduated from Peking University in 2021.
+I received my B.S. degree in Computer Science from Peking University in 2021.

 I am interested in **Machine Learning** and **Computer Vision**.